 CRUISE FOCUSES ON THE POSITIVE ASPECTS OF VIDEO GAME MEDIUM

-Fantasy®, and other classic video game scores, Video Games Live (TM) is the largest touring video game music concert in
+other classic video game scores, Video Games Live (TM) is the largest touring video game music concert in the world.

-the world.
-Blurring the line between video games and other screen arts, an orchestra and choir perform with synchronized
+Blurring the line between video games and other screen arts, an orchestra and choir perform with synchronized video and lighting,

-“The NAVGTR Cruise is all about bridging the gap between gamers and non-gamers and bringing
+“The NAViGaTR Cruise is all about bridging the gap between gamers and non-gamers and bringing

 games to new audiences,” said Thomas J. Allen, President of NAVGTR Corp.
 “At once classical and cutting